 The aim of food school is to help children develop their food repertoire and feeding skills.

-90% of what looks like ’bad’ behaviour or ‘behavioural problems’ at mealtimes are actually ‘sensory reactions’ to the sensations of the foods that children can not physically handle.
+90% of what looks like ’bad’ behaviour or ‘behavioural problems’ at mealtimes are actually ‘sensory reactions’ to the sensations of the foods that children cannot physically handle.

-Initially children attend ‘feeding clinic’ or ‘food school’ on an individual basis for a minimum of 12 weeks to establish there place on the 32 step hierarchy to eating.
+Initially children attend ‘feeding clinic’ or ‘food school’ on an individual basis for a minimum of 12 weeks to establish their place on the 32 step hierarchy to eating.
 Sessions last between 45-60 minutes and include a sensory preparation activity, oral motor skills task and food school/feeding session.